mfessenden/SKTiled/docs/Tutorial/Getting Started.md

 ![Carthage Directories](images/carthage_directories.png)

-See the [Carthage](https://github.com/Carthage/Carthage) home page for help and additional build instructions.
+See the [Carthage][carthage-url] home page for help and additional build instructions.

 ### CocoaPods Installation